carloshellin/FlashPunk/_posts/2001-01-02-keyboard-and-mouse-input.md

 }
 {% endhighlight %}

 The [pressed()][6] function will return true if the key was pressed down on that frame, and the [released()][7] will return true if it was released.
-Every frame the Input states are updated, so when a key is pressed down, it will be in a “pressed” state for one frame, and then in a “held” state the next frame and no longer “pressed”.
-So you can call these functions in your Entity updates to manage your game objects’ input.
+Every frame the Input states are updated, so when a key is pressed down, it will be in a "pressed" state for one frame, and then in a "held" state the next frame and no longer "pressed".
+So you can call these functions in your Entity updates to manage your game objects' input.

 Defining controls
 --

-Sometimes it’s nice to have certain controls mapped to several different keys; since it’s a pain to have to repeat long statements checking for the state of each key, FlashPunk allows you to define and check controls by name as well.
-For example, I’ll have our Entity define two different controls, “Shoot” and “Jump”, and then assign several keys to each:
+Sometimes it's nice to have certain controls mapped to several different keys; since it's a pain to have to repeat long statements checking for the state of each key, FlashPunk allows you to define and check controls by name as well.
+For example, I'll have our Entity define two different controls, "Shoot" and "Jump", and then assign several keys to each:

 {% highlight actionscript %}
 package